doing-hacking/slippery-slope-markdown/README.md

 Somebody requested the same feature, but was told it would likely be rejected, it being a slippery slope to Markdown.
 That gave me a great idea for a new Go package - Slippery-Slope Markdown!
-This will also be bundled in the doing-hacks godoc fork.
+This will also be bundled in the doing-hacking godoc fork.